 Those battle scars that erst did age belie,

 Once scrived in blood, now plied with rouge complete.

 Where dreams of triumphs past lay glazed by time;

 You raise your brow to make that sculpture lear

-And sadly so now mock your long past prime.
+And sadly so now mock your out worn prime.

 What of those many swains your mien did rule…